OrangeSpyderMan/inkplate10-weather-cal/docs/mqtt.md

 specific publisher, broker, client, and container network path.

-The Python weather publisher and diagnostic listener use Paho MQTT and pass their configured `host` values directly to the operating system socket stack.
+The Python weather publisher and diagnostic listener use Paho MQTT and pass their configured `broker` values directly to the operating system socket stack.
 They should work with IPv6-capable hostnames or IPv6 literals when the server host/container can route to the broker.